Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 Our point here isn’t that this is likely to happen, but it does serve as a reminder that there is a big pool of voters who mostly aren’t captured in polling and who, if the campaign can get them to vote, could make a significant difference in the outcome of the race.

 Again, though, some important caveats.
 The first is that campaigns often don’t spend a lot of energy and money trying to turn out infrequent voters because, again, they aren’t as likely to vote.
 The Republican convention throwing out a barrage of arguments for Trump and against Democratic nominee Joe Biden was, in part, an effort to spur some of those infrequent voters to show up in November.
-It’s unlikely that they’ll similarly focus a lot of time on this group as the election approaches, given the urgency of turning out people who are more likely to cast a ballot.
+It’s unlikely they’ll similarly focus a lot of time on this group as the election approaches, given the urgency of turning out people who are more likely to cast a ballot.

 The second caveat is that Democrats, too, will be trying to turn out the people who didn’t show up for Clinton in 2016.
 There were 4.4 million voters who supported Barack Obama in 2012 who stayed home four years later, a group that is heavily non-White and heavily young.
-According to Bronner’s model, there are about 12.8 million voters who would likely have supported Clinton who didn’t vote, enough to win 16 states that Trump did if (big if) all of those voters had turned out and Trump’s hadn’t.
+According to Bronner’s model, there are about 12.8 million voters who would probably have supported Clinton who didn’t vote, enough to win 16 states that Trump did if (big if) all of those voters had turned out and Trump’s hadn’t.

 If every voter turned out in every state and voted the way Bronner’s model expects, Clinton would have won Michigan, as well as Florida, Georgia, North Carolina and Pennsylvania, the latter four of which were essentially Clinton-leaning ties once the model of actual turnout is applied.
 (Why didn’t Wisconsin, one of the closest states, flip?
 It’s less racially diverse.)